AppetizerProvencal RecipesTaste

 Harvest in Provence a Recipe with Duck and Figs

-Tasha Powell is a trained chef and food stylist based in Los Angeles, California and in Puyricard, France.
+Tasha Powell is a trained chef and food stylist based in Los Angeles, California, and Puyricard, France.
 This talented lady grew up in Pennsylvania and has a big soft spot for Provence (like the rest of us).
-Tasha recently shared her version of “where the local’s go” with readers.
-Tasha has been hard at work in Provence for the last two months finalizing details for a food styling workshop in Provence next April.
+Tasha recently shared her version of “Where the Locals Go” with readers.
+For the last two months, Tasha has been hard at work in Provence finalizing details for a food styling workshop in Provence next April.

 Fig Season in Eguilles @TashaPowell